For Kathryn Romeyn, Life Is All About Freedom

 How do you stay healthy on the road?

 It can be challenging.
 If I can go to a yoga class, great, but in most places I rely on walking a lot.
 I also love to try the local food when I’m traveling, and will eat healthy as long as it is aligned with the culture.
 In Bali, for instance, I might buy a coconut, drink the water inside, scoop out the rest and eat it.

 OK, a few rapid-fire questions.
 What is your go-to outfit right now?

 Lately I’ve been wearing a pair of cut-offs and a button down or T-shirt.
-I’ll wear a pair of black zip Vans and then a bunch of jewelry.
+I’ll wear a pair of black, slip-on Vans and then a bunch of jewelry.
 I wear several bracelets that I never take off and I like to collect cool necklaces when I travel.

 What is the one beauty product you can’t live without?

 I love the Caudalie Vinoperfect Radiance Serum.
 I’m a huge fan of the sun and this serum is brightening, but it keeps me from having terrible pigmentation spots.